YuriyBakutin/custom-icons-resolver/readme.md

 If `prefix` is empty string, the name of the component will be the same as the name of the corresponding svg file, converted to the case (`PascalCase`, `camelCase` or `kebab-case`) in which the component name is specified.

-Custom svg components are global.
-They should not be registered and imported in the code of the parent component.
+Custom svg components should not be registered and imported in the code of the parent or root component.

 ## Requirements for svg files

 As mentioned above, each custom svg file must be placed in the folder specified via `customIconsFolder` parameter in the `vite.config.js` file or, if this parameter is skipped, in the `src/icons` folder by default.

 The name of custom svg file can be in the `PascalCase`, `camelCase` or `kebab-case`, and must correspond to the name of component without a prefix.

-Note that icons are mounted to page as inline `svg`. `custom-icons-resolver` wraps svg content in `<template>` tag and saves the resulting component in the file with extension `.vue` in special service folder.

 ### Managing size and color